American Dreamer (1984 film)

 American Dreamer is a 1984 American romantic comedy-thriller film directed by Rick Rosenthal from a script by Ann Biderman, David Greenwalt and Jim Kouf.
 It stars JoBeth Williams and Tom Conti.

-It follows an American housewife (Williams) who wins a trip to Paris in a mystery-writing contest.
-She loses her memory when she is hit by a car, and begins acting as if she were the female detective in her story.
+The film follows American housewife Cathy Palmer (Williams) who wins a trip to Paris in a mystery-writing contest.
+She loses her memory when she is hit by a motorist, and begins acting as if she were Rebecca Ryan, the female detective in her story.

 Plot

 A voice over says, "No, that's not right."
 The scenario is repeated with adjustments until the voice is eventually satisfied.
 The screen fades to Cathy Palmer sitting at a typewriter, finishing up the story.
 She seals it in an envelope and sends it off.
-When Kevin, her conventional, self-centered husband, comes home, she tells him about entering a contest to write a short story following the "Rebecca Ryan" series of novels.
+When Kevin, her conventional, self-centered husband, comes home, she tells him about entering a contest to write a short story following the Rebecca Ryan series of novels.
 He is patronizing, telling her, "The important thing, kid, is that you're doing something you like to do."

-Cathy is notified by mail that she has won the contest, the prize is an all-expense-paid trip to Paris for two, an award ceremony and a meeting with the author of the "Rebecca Ryan" novels.
+Cathy is notified by mail that she has won the contest, the prize is an all-expense-paid trip to Paris for two, an award ceremony and a meeting with the author of the Rebecca Ryan novels.
 Kevin tries to persuade her to decline, but she goes on the trip alone.
 While sightseeing in Paris, her purse is snatched.
-Chasing the thief, she runs into a street where she is hit by a car.
+Chasing the thief, she runs into a street where she is hit by a motorist.

 The accident leaves Cathy with amnesia; she thinks she is the detective, Rebecca Ryan.
 Escaping from the hospital she assumes Rebecca's dashing persona, lavish wardrobe, and residence at the Hôtel de Crillon.
 The hotel staff are so in awe of the novels that they go along with her demands.
 When she enters "Rebecca's" apartment, she is greeted by Alan McMann, who thinks she is the clerical assistant he has requested from an agency.
-He is the actual author of the "Rebecca Ryan" novels.
+He is the actual author of the Rebecca Ryan novels.
 Cathy ignores all of the tasks he assigns her, instead believing that Alan is Rebecca's gay sidekick, Dimitri.

-Cathy as Rebecca is convinced that she must save Victor Marchand (Giancarlo Giannini), the leader of the opposition party, from an assassination plot.
+Cathy as Rebecca is convinced that she must save Victor Marchand, the leader of the opposition party, from an assassination plot.
 Rebecca and Alan chase Victor around Paris in an attempt to protect him from the (fictitious) murder plot, with Victor instead getting injured several times from Rebecca's rescues.
 They are also running from a shadowy figure.
-Rebecca and Alan flee to Alan's mother's house.
+Rebecca and Alan flee to Alan's mother Margaret's house.
 While there, Alan and Rebecca consummate their relationship.